Tech Salaries in India 2026: Real Numbers by Role

 The Catch

 My advice: Value RSUs at a 20-30% discount to their grant price when comparing offers.
 If a company offers Rs 30 LPA fixed + Rs 20 LPA RSUs, compare it against a competing offer's Rs 42-44 LPA in cash.
 Treat the discount as a risk premium.
-You can always be pleasantly surprised if the stock performs well.
+You can always be pleasantly surprised if the stock performs well, but don't plan your life around it.

 Startup Equity: The Uncomfortable Truth

 Startup ESOPs (Employee Stock Ownership Plans) are the most commonly overvalued component of Indian tech compensation.
+I'm not saying they're worthless.
+I'm saying most people wildly overestimate their value.
 Here are the realities:

 - Most startups fail.
 Your ESOPs are worth zero if the company shuts down.
-This applies to 80-90% of startups.
+And 80-90% of startups do shut down.

 - Liquidity is rare.
-Unlike public company RSUs, startup ESOPs cannot be easily sold.
-You might wait 5-10 years for an IPO or acquisition.
+Unlike public company RSUs, startup ESOPs can't be easily sold.
+You might wait 5-10 years for an IPO or acquisition that may never come.

 - Dilution happens.
 Each new funding round dilutes existing shareholders, including ESOP holders.
 Your 0.1% ownership might become 0.03% after several rounds.

 When ESOPs are worth considering: At a late-stage startup (Series D+) with clear IPO plans, strong revenue, and a reasonable exercise price.
-At an early-stage startup, treat ESOPs as a lottery ticket — nice if they pay out, but do not factor them into your financial decisions.
+At an early-stage startup, treat ESOPs as a lottery ticket — nice if they pay out, but don't factor them into your financial decisions.
+I think too many young engineers learn this lesson the hard way.

 Salary After Tax: What You Actually Take Home

 Indian income tax significantly affects take-home pay.
-Here is a rough calculation for the new tax regime (FY 2025-26):
+Here's a rough calculation for the new tax regime (FY 2025-26):

 | Annual CTC | Approximate Annual Tax | Monthly In-Hand |